How and where to Pitch an Idea for a Reality TV Show

-On this website you can pay less than $40 to pitch your idea for 30 days plus $25 for any additional pitches during the 30-day period.
-This website is regularly visited by over 75 major production companies who are looking for the next great reality TV show idea.
+On this website you can pay to pitch your idea for 30 days plus additional money for any additional pitches during the 30-day period.
+This website is regularly visited by major production companies who are looking for the next great reality TV show idea.

-The owner, Scott Manville, told me the folowing:
+The owner, Scott Manville, told me the following:

 He also provides all of the professional insight to readers free, while others charge.

 Your proposal needs to be set out in the industry standard format just as a proposal for ANY type of show should be and needs to include the following:

 Title----- Take your time at coming up with an attention-getting title.

 Genre----- As well as ‘Reality’ state which type, i.e. dating, makeover, etc.